Ben-Kandel/WF-Stats/demo-scraper/README.md

 cs 2924 "\name\M^5i^7n^5i^7onsman\hand\0\color\255 128 128"
 ```

 A line like this appears whenever a player connects to the server for the first time in a match.
-When the server switches maps, all players reconnect to the server automatically, which is why we see all of these consecutive lines.
+When the server switches maps, all players reconnect to the server automatically, which is why we see all of these consecutive lines near the beginning of the demo file.

 The first line contains `cs 2912`.
 This is the number that we will be referring to this player by for the rest of the demo, except...there's some offset, which is 2912.
 We can see that each consecutive player gets a new number.
 If we subtract 2912 from them, we can get their player number for this particular demo.